Guide to US Expat Taxes For Americans Living in Germany

 IRS Deadlines for US Expat Taxes in Germany

 Expats living in Germany need to be aware of American tax return deadlines abroad.
-As opposed to our friends and family back home, who only need to remember the April 15th deadline, expats may want to be aware of a few more tax return deadlines.
+Unlike our friends and family back home, who only need to remember the April 15th deadline, expats may want to be aware of a few more deadlines.

 Note: If any deadline falls on a weekend or holiday, that deadline, as well as the corresponding extensions, are pushed forward.
-A good example of this is in 2024 with the June 15th deadline.
-This deadline falls on a Saturday, so the official filing date is June 17th.
-This also occurs with the December deadline, which falls on December 16th, 2024.
+A good example of this was in 2025 with the June 15th deadline.
+This deadline fell on a Sunday, so the offical filing date was June 16th

 Never Filed Abroad?
 Get Caught up From Germany

-If you’re a US Citizen who has never lived in the United States, an “Accidental American,” you may be surprised to learn about your tax filing burden.
-If this is the first time you learn about your duty to file a US tax return, don’t worry.
+If you’re a US citizen who has never lived in the United States, you may be an “Accidental American,” you may be surprised to learn about your tax filing burden.
+If this is the first time you have learned about your duty to file a US tax return, don’t worry.
 We can help!

 Anyone outside the US who didn’t know they needed to file US taxes can use The Streamlined Procedure to catch up.
-Both Accidental Americans and Americans who moved abroad later in life can use it.
+This includes Accidental Americans and Americans who moved abroad later in life.

-The key is to use The Streamline Procedure BEFORE the IRS catches up with you.
+The key is to use the Streamlined Procedure before the IRS catches up with you.
 Otherwise, you won’t be eligible for the program and could face hefty fines.

 Filing US Taxes for Your Family Abroad